-6.11.A.3 Accuracy of Outline and Colour
+6.11A.3 Accuracy of Outline and Colour

 The model is firstly positioned according to the photos in the documentation.
-The accuracy and peculiarities of the model is assessed from these aspects.
+The accuracy and peculiarities of the model are assessed from these aspects.
 Other aspects can then be checked with the aid of the photographs and captions in the documentation.

-6.11.A.4 Identification Marks and Markings
+6.11A.4 Identification Marks and Markings